hhtnghia321/public-simple-etl-platform/README.md

 ## CI/CD

-- A in process gitlab runner (not a separate container as a gitlab runner) is need for CI/CD.
+- A in process gitlab runner (not a separate container as a gitlab runner) is needed for CI/CD.
 Since The deployment process will include copy files into production server and initiallize containers

 ### Deployments Once Gitlab CI running